 Give by SC inj once daily at same time each day into abdominal area, thigh, or deltoid; rotate inj sites.
 Onset ~1hr, no pronounced peak, duration ≥24hrs. <6yrs: not established. ≥6yrs: individualize; monitor and adjust as needed.
 Type 1 diabetes: Initially ⅓ of total daily insulin dose.
 Give remainder of the total dose as short-acting, premeal insulin.
 Insulin-naïve with type 2 diabetes: Initially 0.2 Units/kg or up to 10 Units once daily.
 May need to adjust amount, timing of short- or rapid-acting insulins and doses of any oral antidiabetics.
 Switching from once-daily Toujeo (insulin glargine 300 Units/mL): reduce initial Lantus dose by 20% of the previous Toujeo dose.
-Switching from a long- or intermediate-acting insulin regimen: may need to change basal insulin dose; and adjust the amount, timing of the short-acting insulins and doses of any oral antidiabetics.
 Switching from once-daily NPH: initial Lantus dose should be the same as previous NPH dose.
 Switching from twice-daily NPH: reduce initial Lantus dose by 20% of the previous total NPH dose.

 During episodes of hypoglycemia.

 Do not mix or dilute with other insulins.
-Potentiated by oral antidiabetic agents, pramlintide, ACE inhibitors, disopyramide, fibrates, fluoxetine, MAOIs, propoxyphene, salicylates, somatostatin analog, sulfonamide antibiotics, GLP-1 receptor agonists, DPP-4 inhibitors, SGLT-2 inhibitors.
+Increased risk of hypoglycemia with concomitant antidiabetic agents, pramlintide, ACE inhibitors, disopyramide, fibrates, fluoxetine, MAOIs, propoxyphene, salicylates, somatostatin analog, sulfonamide antibiotics, GLP-1 receptor agonists, DPP-4 inhibitors, SGLT-2 inhibitors.
 Reduced efficacy with concomitant atypical antipsychotics (eg, olanzapine, clozapine), steroids, danazol, diuretics, estrogens, glucagon, isoniazid, niacin, oral contraceptives, phenothiazines, protease inhibitors, somatropin, sympathomimetics (eg, albuterol, epinephrine, terbutaline), thyroid hormones; monitor more frequently.
 Concomitant thiazolidinediones (TZDs) may cause fluid retention and heart failure; consider dose reduction or discontinue TZDs.
 Variable effects with β-blockers, clonidine, lithium salts, alcohol, pentamidine.
 Concomitant β-blockers, clonidine, guanethidine, or reserpine may blunt hypoglycemia; monitor.